TehMM/ukcase/docs/design_framework.md

 6.3 XML download, parsing, and persistence helpers

 - XML download (app.scraping.xml_download)
-  - download_xml_for_canonical_uri(canonical_uri): derives the XML URL, fetches it with retry/backoff on 429/5xx, and returns (xml_url, content).
-All requests send the configured User-Agent and respect request_timeout_seconds / max_http_retries.
+  - download_xml_for_canonical_uri(canonical_uri): derives the XML URL, fetches it with retry/backoff on HTTP 429, HTTP 5xx, or network-level errors, and returns (xml_url, content).
+Other 4xx responses raise immediately without retry.
+All requests send the configured User-Agent and `Accept: application/xml, text/xml;q=0.9, */*;q=0.8` and respect request_timeout_seconds / max_http_retries.
 “Case ID” is currently the canonical_uri from the Atom feed; we may later parse an explicit XML identifier into JudgmentMetadata once the LegalDocML headers are confirmed.
   - store_xml_to_disk(canonical_uri, xml_content): normalises canonical_uri (no query/fragment, rejects traversal) and writes XML to xml_storage_root / canonical_uri / "data.xml" using atomic replace. xml_storage_root is a Path.

 - XML parsing (app.scraping.xml_parse)